Carlincyj/Carlincyj.github.io/_posts/2024-08-01-applied-data-science-project.md

 3. To analyse review topics for the four different seat types for a more targeted marketing approach, improving business by 10% (Carlin (myself))
 4. To reduce negative review sentiments by 10% to improve customer satisfaction and demand (Vivienne)

 For my business objective (#3), I aim to make use of Topic Modelling and Sentiment Analysis to analyse common topics of interest for the four different seat types offered on flights by British airways, so that areas of improvement can be addressed / areas done well can be continued.
+Thereafter, I will present the analyses on which topics are most associated with positive or negative sentiments.

 ## Work Accomplished
 Document your work done to accomplish the outcome

 ### Data Preparation
   First, data preparation will be done on this dataset.
 Prior to my own cleaning, our group has done some data preprocessing on the data.
 That includes the following:
 1. Converting fields into appropriate data types
 2. Removal of missing values
 3. Conversion to lowercase